MICA-MNI/MICA-7t/README.md

 Processing 7T with micapipe
 =======
-1. First run the structural processing with the flag `-hires` for 7T data
+1. First run the structural processing with the flag `-N4wm` for 7T data
 ```bash
 # Subject's ID
 sub=PNC001